broadinstitute/malaria-amplicon-pipeline/README.md

                         merge (dada2 argument)
   --saveRdata SAVERDATA
-                        Optionally save dada2 part of this run as Rdata object
+                        Optionally save dada2 part of this run as Rdata object --iseq                Specify whether the data is from a paired iseq 2 x 150 bp sequencing run
+  --reference REFERENCE
+                        Path to reference target sequences (If --iseq flag is set)
+  --demux_by_amp        Demultiplex reads in each sample by Amplicon (requires
+                        pr1 and pr2)
+  --overlap_pr1 OVERLAP_PR1
+                        Path to forward primers for shorter overlapping targets FASTA file (For iseq run only) --overlap_pr2 OVERLAP_PR2
+                        Path to reverse primers for shorter overlapping targets FASTA file (For iseq run only)
 ```
 ## Post-DADA2 Filters (optional processing parasite only) :
 There is an additional semi-workflow for Post-processing the obtained Amplicon Sequence Variant (ASV) output from the main workflow.
 This step is intended to be a follow-up step if the target amplicons are from the Parasite genome.
 Briefly, this step will map the given ASV sequences to the target amplicons while keeping track of non-matching sequences with the number of nucleotide differences and insertions/deletions.
 It will then output a table of ASV sequences with the necessary information.
 Optionally, a FASTA file can be created in addition to the table output, listing the sequences in standard FASTA format.
 A filter tag can be provided to tag the sequences above certain nucleotide (SNV) and length differences due to INDELs and a bimera column to tag sequences which are bimeric (a hybrid of two sequences).
 A complete list of inputs given below.